 The Museum with its lecture room is of relevance to many areas of archaeology, with important Egyptian, classical, medieval, and Asian collections.
 The Cast Gallery (accessed through the Museum) is also important for the teaching of Greek and Roman Archaeology.
-You should make full use of the museum's rich teaching collections and will find the curatorial staff ready to help you in whatever way they can.
+The museum's has a very rich supply of teaching collections and will find the curatorial staff ready to help you in whatever way they can